A Zsolnay Original

 The Eosin Era

-Eosin was developed in the 1890s with the help of Vilmos Zsolnay - Lajos Petrik, director of the Budapest Industrial School, and Vince Wartha, professor at the University of Technology.
+Eosin was developed in the 1890s with the help of Vilmos Zsolnay, together with Lajos Petrik, director of the Budapest Industrial School, and Vince Wartha, professor at the University of Technology.

 Innovation & Development